wiremock/wiremock.org/_site/docs/stub-metadata.md

 ---
 description: >
-    It is possible to attach arbitrary metadata to stub mappings, which can be later used to search or deletion, or simply retrieval.
+    attach arbitrary metadata to stub mappings,
+    for use in later search, deletion, or retrieval.
 ---

 # Associating and using metadata with API stubs

-It is possible to attach arbitrary metadata to stub mappings, which can be later used to search or deletion, or simply retrieval.
+It is possible to attach arbitrary metadata to stub mappings, which can be later used for search, deletion, or retrieval.

 ## Adding metadata to stubs